DanielDowling999/odin-practice/README.md

-A space for all smaller odin project problems
+A space for all of the Odin Project problems that aren't big enough to require their own projects.